captainblair/airbnb-clone-project/README.md

 - A review is associated with both a user and a property.
 - Each payment is linked to a specific booking.

+## Feature Breakdown

+- **User Management**
+  Allows users to sign up, log in, and manage their profiles.
+Ensures that only authenticated users can make bookings or manage properties.

+- **Property Management**
+  Enables hosts to add, update, and remove properties.
+Provides essential property details like location, price, and description for potential guests.

+- **Booking System**
+  Allows users to book available properties for specific dates.
+Tracks booking status and prevents double bookings.

+- **Review System**
+  Lets users leave ratings and comments for properties they have stayed in.
+Helps maintain transparency and trust among users.

+- **Payment Processing**
+  Handles secure payments for bookings through multiple payment methods.
+Ensures that funds are correctly tracked and linked to bookings.